|Joseph “Yossie” Hollander Co-founder|

 Bud and his wife, Jonda, have three children and eight grandchildren.
 He is currently serving as a ruling Elder in the Presbyterian Church.
 As a Marine Officer he was awarded the Distinguished Service Medal, the Bronze Star (with Combat V), the Navy and Army Commendation medals and numerous other personal and unit citations.
 He is also the recipient of the Secretary of State’s Medal for Distinguished Public Service.

 As a tech investor and entrepreneur, Mark Rosenblatt has been investing in and building companies for over 25 years.
-He serves as Chairman of Violin Memory and of Rationalwave Analytics, and sits on the board of RiverMeadow Software.
+He served as Chairman of Violin Memory and of Rationalwave Analytics, and sits on the board of RiverMeadow Software.
 He holds a BS in Electrical Engineering and an MBA, both from Yale University.

 |R. James Woolsey|